ojaohe-3/M7011E_AJ/README.md

     Unaptly named procumer, manages much like manager, in many ways almost identical, however.
 It cannot dictade what it produces, it can disable but is dictaded by wind speed for its location.
 The production can be stored in batteries and is controlled.

    * Simulation service
    Simulation is what keeps track of all prosumers, it recives from the other apis calls to store current data on production.
 The idea is it will scale to multiple instances, but for now one is to be deployed.
+The simulation keeps a datastack for all members in the manager and prosumer services, that they publish and update on the simulation.
+The simulation do not care about simulating it only calculate the current usage and current production for all services.
+Meaning it will keep having output even if connected services goes down.
+Though they can contribute at anypoint.

    * Weather-Module
     Keeps track on weather through https://openweathermap.org/api